MoN Takanawa

-MoN Takanawa: The Museum of Narratives is a museum scheduled to open in the Takanawa Gateway City development in Minato, Tokyo, Japan in March of 2026.
-Alluding in its name both to gate (門, mon), in reference to Takanawa Great Wooden Gate and Takanawa Gateway Station, and question (問, mon), the museum aims through its displays and performances to combine traditional Japanese culture with themes relating to the future.
+MoN Takanawa: The Museum of Narratives is a museum in Minato, Tokyo, Japan.
+It opened March 2026 and is located within the Takanawa Gateway City development.

+Its name alludes to the words "gate" (門, mon), in reference to Takanawa Great Wooden Gate and Takanawa Gateway Station, and "question" (問, mon).
+The museum aims, through its displays and performances, to combine traditional Japanese culture with themes relating to the future.